-Peter Menzel and Faith D’Aluisio, a husband and wife team from California travelled to 24 countries around the world photographing and documenting what 30 families eat during the course of one week.
+Peter Menzel and Faith D’Aluisio, a husband and wife team from California, travelled to 24 countries around the world photographing and documenting what 30 families eat in one week.

 This clever couple put their findings in a book called Hungry Planet: What The World Eats.

-Each of the families profiled in the book include detailed interviews, a description of their weekly food purchases, their favourite foods and photos of them in the market and at home surrounded by a weeks worth of groceries and more.
+Each of the families profiled in the book includes detailed interviews, a description of their weekly food purchases, their favourite foods and photos of them in food markets and at home surrounded by a week’s worth of groceries and more.

-I have pulled together a a selection of those images from the book below.
+I’ve pulled together a selection of those images from the book below.

 United States- North Carolina